Pervasive, persistent and problematic

 The three clusters of personality disorder include A: Odd and Eccentric, B: Dramatic and Erratic and C: Anxious and Fearful.

-Click on the different types of personality disorder to learn more specific in-depth information on each of these.
+Click on the different types of personality disorder to learn more specific information on each of these.

 Cluster A: Odd and Eccentric.